Rockylars/Wulfram/docs/characters/Tainted Oreb/idea.md

 ### The concept

-The idea for Tainted Oreb to fully embrace the afterlife as a land of chaos, trying to usurp the kingdom of death just as him and his people did before with the living.
+The idea for Tainted Oreb to fully embrace his opposite nature through the afterlife's land of chaos, trying to usurp the kingdom of death just as him and his people did before with the living.
 Tainted Oreb has collected various riches, powers and curses among his travels through the nether realm, but sin will only get him deeper in trouble.

 Item rooms are guarded by angels, which are rather angry when you "borrow" their treasures.
-Devil deals become free but choice items and are guarded by fallen angels, which are there to take their price.
+Devil deals become free but choice items and are guarded by fallen angels, which are there to take your soul as their payment.

 Tainted Oreb gets Tainted Keeper shops, having to pay with his stolen riches for these underworld goods.
 He must find ways at all cost to get money, using his Eye(s) of Greed to take anything he can, for the shops are offering higher quality items and Chaos'd items from every item pool.